T

 museum

-Located in Golden Gate Park, this museum features American art, international contemporary art, textiles, and art from Africa and Oceania.
-The observation tower offers panoramic city views.
+Located in Golden Gate Park, this museum features American art, international contemporary art, and textiles.
+Its distinctive tower offers panoramic city views.

 • Check for special exhibitions.

-• The observation deck is free to access and offers great views.
+• The observation tower is free to access with museum admission.

 3. Afternoon